MakotoE/ces257-notes/README.md

 - Colleges should make the sex marker optional on their applications
     - They should acknowledge the temporaral nature of the sex marker
     - They can also ask prospective students how their own sex identity relate to the college's mission to fight sexism

+# Seeing Sex in the Body

+- Caster Semenya was disqualified from the women's 800 meter
+    - She is female-identifying and intersex
+    - She has hyperandrogenism: has XX chromosomes but elevated androgen levels which makes some body parts appear masculine
+    - She went through a visual genitalia test
+    - Competitors criticized her track records based on her masculine looks
+    - This kind of homophobia may be related to racism, as black women are sterotyped as being more masculine than white women.
+Serena and Venus Williams have been subject to the same sterotypes.
+- As bodies are directly involved in sport, sex identity is closely inspected
+    - People are also born with other genetic advantages
+    - Sport isn't just about winning; camaraderie, self-discipline, and recreation are part of sport
+- The harm created by sex segregation in sports
+    - Tyranny of the majority
+        - Transgender, intersex, and gender-nonconforming individuals are signaled out
+    - Pushes the sexist idea of sex-based advantage which are not necessarily true
+        - Socioeconomical and cultural factors influence women's records and participation
+    - Restricts where people belong in social groups
+        - Top-level athletes are role-models and people follow these role-models
+        - Sends a message that sex identity is visually obvious and stable over time
+- How the olympics identifies sex
+    - The IOC's first sex-verification policy was a "nude parade" where athletes' genitals were visually examined
+    - The nude parade was replaced with a mouth swab to identify the sex chromosomes
+    - The current test is on the functional teststerone levels
+    - There is no test for being a man
+- In the NCAA, a transgender female athlete using testosterone may only compete as female
+    - A transgender male athlete who is not using testosterone may compete as male or female
+    - A transgender female athlete who is not using hormone treatments may not compete as female
+- Those in favor of sex equality argue that sex segregation enables a fair playing field
+    - It is reminiscent of the "man in the women's bathroom" panic: masculine female players are accused of harming other female players